Executive Team

 Captain Eric Stumpf

-Sherrifs-Officers-9-16-21_-100.jpg Captain Eric Stumpf has been with the Yavapai County Sheriff’s Office since 2006.
-He promoted through the ranks of Detention Services and is currently assigned to the criminal justice center being constructed on Prescott Lakes Parkway in Prescott.
+Sherrifs-Officers-9-16-21_-100.jpgEric Stumpf is a Captain with YCSO.
+Eric has been with the Yavapai County Sheriff’s Office since 2006.
+He promoted through the ranks of Detention Services and is currently responsible for the Prescott Detention Center.
 He is a graduate of the National Jail Leadership Command Academy, Class #40.

 Director Samantha Russell

-sam headshot.jpg Samantha I. Russell is a long-time resident of Yavapai County.
+sam headshot.jpg Samantha Russell is a long-time resident of Yavapai County.
 Being involved in the community is important to her and has volunteered with the Big Brother Big Sisters organization as well as other local youth sports programs.
 She joined the agency in 2006 as a Public Safety Telecommunicator with prior Human Resources experience.
-Russell worked her way to the top of the Bureau, promoting into a Public Safety Supervisory position in 2011 and a Business Manager over Administrative Services in 2019.
+She worked her way to the top of the Bureau, promoting into a Public Safety Supervisory position in 2011 and a Business Manager over Administrative Services in 2019.

-In 2022, Russell promoted to the rank of Director overseeing the operations of the Support Services, Communications and Records Bureaus of the Administrative Services Division.
-Russell is always striving to improve public safety within the community and agency.
+In 2022, Samantha Russell promoted to the rank of Director overseeing the operations of the Support Services, Communications and Records Bureaus of the Administrative Services Division.
+She is always striving to improve public safety within the community and agency.
 She has received several acknowledgments from the Sheriff’s Office over her years of service.
 She attributes this motivation following an award she received from The Association of Public-Safety Communications Officials (APCO) and the National Emergency Number Association (NENA) in 2010, for her bravery and excellence in work as a public safety professional.

-During her time with the agency, Russell has assisted in implementing advancements to the 911 center, records management to include complying to federal mandates and serving as the 9-1-1 Administrator of Yavapai County for the State of Arizona.
+During her time with the agency, Director Russell has assisted in implementing advancements to the 911 center, records management to include complying to federal mandates and serving as the 9-1-1 Administrator of Yavapai County for the State of Arizona.
 She has also had the opportunity to participate in specific law enforcement and leadership programs.
-Russell credits her 16 years of experience in public safety to her success within the agency as well as her education in Human Resources and Management.
+She credits her 16 years of experience in public safety to her success within the agency as well as her education in Human Resources and Management.

 Director Kristin Greene

-Sherrifs-Officers-9-16-21_-25.jpg Kristin is the Public Affairs and Government Relations Director.
+Sherrifs-Officers-9-16-21_-25.jpg Kristin Greene is the Public Affairs and Government Relations Director.
 Kristin is a government relations executive with over 25 years' experience federal, state, and local lobbying; public policy development and analysis; regulatory issue research and resolution; media relations; crisis management and initiative campaigns.
 Her expertise lies in managing the political, policy and public aspects of all types of issues and has earned the reputation as an effective negotiator – a skill imperative to navigating public affairs issues.

-Kristin’s professional background includes a long history with public agencies and municipalities, including issues such as negotiating state contracts for clients, securing zoning permits denied clients, and “closing” disputed business deals.
+Kristin Greene’s professional background includes a long history with public agencies and municipalities, including issues such as negotiating state contracts for clients, securing zoning permits denied clients, and “closing” disputed business deals.
 She has also headed and won two statewide ballot initiatives, secured federal and state funds for community clinics serving the uninsured, and state and federal funding for the cities of Glendale and Avondale, Arizona.

 Director Beya Thayer